TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 VDW-LIST
    Turns on pairwise neighbor lists for any of the van der Waals potentials.
 This method will yield identical energetic results to the standard double loop method.

+.. index:: VDW-SOFTCORE
+.. _KEY-VDW-SOFTCORE:

+VDW-SOFTCORE [2 reals]
+   Sets the alpha offset and lambda exponent used by the soft-core buffered 14-7 van der Waals potential during free energy calculations.
+The first real-number modifier is the nonnegative soft-core alpha value, and the second is the lambda exponent, which must be at least 2.0.
+The default values in the absence of the VDW-SOFTCORE keyword are 0.7 and 5.0, respectively.

 .. index:: VDW-TAPER
 .. _KEY-VDW-TAPER: